Back to The Triumph

 "Be thou faithful unto death: and I will give thee the crown of life." - Apocalypse 2:10

-• novel rites presented as ordinary
+• novel rites are presented as ordinary

-• uncertainty dismissed as scruples
+• uncertainty is dismissed as scruple

-• fidelity reframed as rigidity
+• fidelity is recast as rigidity

-• preserve orders and true Mass
+• preserve Orders and the true Mass

 • reject claims despite social cost